Aisha Solórzano

-Aisha Keshy Solórzano García (born 13 April 1998) is a Guatemalan professional footballer who plays as a forward for the Utah Royals of the National Women's Soccer League (NWSL) and the Guatemala national team.
+Aisha Keshy Solórzano García (born 13 April 1998) is a Guatemalan professional footballer who plays as a forward for Liga MX club Juárez and the Guatemala national team.

 Club career

-On 28 July 2024, Solórzano scored three goals (a hat-trick) for Liga MX Femenil club Tijuana against the Seattle Reign in the inaugural Summer Cup between teams from Mexico and the United States.
+On 28 July 2024, Solórzano scored three goals (a hat-trick) for Liga MX club Tijuana against the Seattle Reign in the inaugural Summer Cup between teams from Mexico and the United States.
 Tijuana won the match by a score of 3–2.

 The Utah Royals announced that they had signed Solórzano to a three-year contract on a transfer from Tijuana on 13 January 2025.
-In 2025, while playing for the Royals, Solórzano became the first Guatemalan player to score in the NWSL.
+In September 2025, while playing for the Royals, Solórzano became the first Guatemalan player to score in the NWSL.
+On 15 December 2025, Solórzano and the Royals agreed on a mutual contract termination.
+She had made 20 appearances (15 starts) in her lone season in the NWSL.

+The same day of her departure from Utah, Solórzano was announced at Mexican club FC Juárez.